NagarajSMurthy/Digit-recognizer/README.md

 ### Usage
 1. Train the model using the 'MNIST classification using ConvNets' notebook.
 Save your models by specifying the path.
 2. Select the model that you want to convert to ONNX format.
 Specify the path to your saved model in the MNIST_ONNX notebook.
 Save your model in the onnx format (say, model.onnx).
 3. Load the model.onnx file and run an inference session on your CPU using ONNX Runtime.
-Make sure to specify the path.
+Make sure to specify the path in mnist_onnx.py

 You can directly download the model in onnx format here https://drive.google.com/file/d/16y9_jh7H7La0M1vuQ3XcpdpYu-ibJbJB/view?usp=sharing.